XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

     Clio has the same system requirements as the `rippled` server, except Clio needs less disk space to store the same amount of ledger history.
     {% /admonition %}

--  Clio requires C++23 and Boost 1.83.0 or higher.

 - Access to a Cassandra cluster that is running locally or remote.
 You can choose to install and configure a Cassandra cluster manually by following the [Cassandra installation instructions](https://cassandra.apache.org/doc/latest/cassandra/getting_started/installing.html), or run Cassandra on a Docker container using one of the following commands.

     -  If you choose to persist Clio data, run Cassandra in a Docker container and specify an empty directory to store Clio data: